Best USB-C thumb drives 2025

 Get the best USB-C thumb drives and toss those USB-A drives in your drawer.

-Finding the best USB-C thumb drives doesn’t have to be a mission impossible.
-The idea of enjoying one sounds a lot better than the time you would spend searching for one.
-With a USB-C thumb drive, you have one that supports the latest USB 3.2 communication protocols and is much faster than your basic USB.
-They can also give 100W of power to your devices and offer transfer speeds of up to 20Gbps.
-It’s also the option to go with if you have files in Ultra-HD 4K.
+Finding the best USB-C thumb drives shouldn't take up your whole afternoon — the less time you spend searching for one, the more time you have to enjoy it.
+With a USB-C thumb drive, you're getting support for the latest USB 3.2 communication protocols, and it is much faster than older USB drives.
+Some high-end models can reach transfer speeds of up to 20Gbps.
+It’s a solid choice if you work with files in Ultra-HD 4K.

-You can use a USB-C in a cheap Android smartphone or a more expensive Samsung Galaxy S24 model.
-You can put away those OTG adapters and only insert them to access your files with the help of a file explorer app.
-Here are the best USB-Cs you can get your hands on and start transferring those files.
+You can use a USB-C flash drive in a cheap Android smartphone or a more expensive Samsung Galaxy S25 model.
+You don't have to use those OTG adapters anymore; you can only insert them to access your files with the help of a file explorer app.
+Here are the best USB-C flash drives to start transferring those files.

 With that in mind, here are the best USB-C thumb drives to get your hands on.